Creating online real estate courses is a brilliant way for real estate agents and brokers to supplement their commission-based income!

 Now you can launch your course to the public!

 One thing you’ll want to consider is the timing of your lesson delivery.
-Do you want new students to immediately have access to all lessons so they can work through at their own pace?
-Or do you want to release lessons at specific intervals (one lesson per day or on lesson per week, for example)?
+Do you want new students to immediately have access to all lessons so they can work through them at their own pace?
+Or do you want to release lessons at specific intervals (one lesson per day or one lesson per week, for example)?
 There isn’t really a right or wrong answer.
 It depends on your topic and your market.

 You also need to decide whether to allow evergreen enrollment or enrollment cycles.